egerhether/discord-guessing-game/README.md

 3. **Do not call this function before ...**

 This error should not occur when the original code is ran.
-If you're getting this error, make sure your alterations to the code follow the required order of file creations within `Embedder` and `Processor` objects!
+If you're getting this error, make sure your changes to the code follow the required order of file creations within `Embedder` and `Processor` objects!

 ## Method